closemarketing/formscrm/readme.txt

 - [FacturaDirecta](https://close.technology/en/wordpress-plugins/formscrm-facturadirecta/)
 - [WHMCS](https://close.technology/en/wordpress-plugins/formscrm-whmcs/)

-You can only use one type of CRM in the web with this version.
+You can use multiple feed connector in GravityForms, WPForms PRO and ContactForm7, and you can use multiple CRM connectors in the same form.

 Demo:
 [youtube https://www.youtube.com/watch?v=HHG763ikL7o]